 Continuing with the success of the inaugural season in 2003-2004, Coach Amy Hannis-Miskar led her Lady Lions in the 2004-2005 season straight to the championship game of the C.C.A.C. at the Bryce Jordan Center at University Park.
 They finished the regular season as the C.C.A.C.
 Regular Season Champions.
 Three players were named to the Academic All-Conference Team and three players were named to the All-Conference Team.

 While teaching at Saint Clair and coaching at Penn State Hazleton, Amy also began working towards her principal’s certificate, which she completed at Bloomsburg University in the summer of 2006.

-On a personal note, Amy a member of Divine Mercy Parish in Shenandoah, PA.
+On a personal note, Amy is a member of Divine Mercy Parish in Shenandoah, PA.
 She resides in Frackville with her husband Nicholas and their three daughters; Brooke, Brielle, and Brynn.
-Amy states that “my daughters are my best accomplishment and what makes me most proud”.
-In her spare time, she enjoys shopping, watching the Philadelphia Flyers, swimming, working in her yard and spending time with her family and friends.